SOBotics/SOCVFinder/ReportDumpAPI/README.md

  - `value`: the data associated with the field.
 All primitive types are supported.<sup>*</sup>
  - `specialType` *string*: the name of the special type this field represents.

 The `specialType` field tells the API that the `field` object contains special data which needs additional processing before being displayed in the end report.
-The supported values are currently: "answers" and "date".
+The supported values are currently: "answers", "link", and "date".

-"answers" type `field`s require the `value` field to be of type *string*.
+ - "answers" type `field`s require the `value` field to be of type *string*.
 The data must start with an `a` (case-insensitive) to indicate that an answer has been accepted followed by the total number of answers.
 Example: `A5` tells us there are 5 answers, one of which is accepted. `2` indicated there are 2 answers in total, neither are accepted.

-"date" type `field`s require the `value` field to be of type *int*.
+ - "date" type `field`s require the `value` field to be of type *int*.
 The data must be in unix epoch form.

+ - "link" type `field`s require the `value` field to be of type *string*.
+The data must be a URL.

 Example: